nigelhorne/DateTime-Format-Genealogy/README.md

-# DateTime::Format::Genealogy
+# NAME

-Create a DateTime object from a Genealogy Date
+DateTime::Format::Genealogy - Create a DateTime object from a Genealogy Date

 # VERSION